lytecode/Xplorers/README.md

 6. Delete a Meetup (authentiaction and authorization required)
 7. Register to attend an Event (Login Required), etc

-This app is hosted on *Heroku* and can be tested via this link [DevSquare](https://meetupdev.herokuapp.com/)
+This app is hosted on _Heroku_ and can be tested via this link [Xplorers](https://explorers.herokuapp.com/)